Aston Martin DB7: V12 GT and GTA

 In 2002, a new variant was launched, named V12 GT or V12 GTA when equipped with an automatic transmission (the A referring to the automatic transmission itself).
 It was essentially an improved version of the Vantage, with its V12 engine now having a power output of 441 PS and 410 lb·ft of torque for the manual GT, although the GTA retained the engine having a power output of 426 PS and 400 lb·ft of torque of the standard DB7 Vantage.
+The DB7 GT also received a shorter final drive ratio (4.09 for the DB7 GT compared to 3.77 for the manual DB7 Vantage).
+This resulted in dramatically improved mid-range performance and defined the different character of the DB7 GT compared to the DB7 Vantage (see table below).
 Additionally, the GT and GTA chassis had substantially updated suspension from the DB7 Vantage models.
 Aesthetically, compared to the Vantage it has a mesh front grille, vents in the bonnet (hood), a boot (trunk) spoiler, an aluminium gear lever, optional carbon fibre interior trim and new wheels.
 It also has 355 mm front and 330 mm rear vented disc brakes made by Brembo.
 When being tested by Jeremy Clarkson on Top Gear in 2003, he demonstrated the car's ability to pull away in fourth gear and continue until it hit the rev limiter: the speedometer indicated 135 mi/h.
 Production of the GT and GTA was extremely limited, as only 190 GTs and 112 GTAs were produced worldwide and only 64 GTs and 17 GTAs were shipped to the US market, out of a total of 302 cars.